 There is significant potential at this point in time for luxury brands to break the mould, investing in Instagram Stories more than their competition, and outperform these benchmarks.

 Now that you’re armed with the industry benchmarks, you have the framework you need to keep a pulse on your brand’s performance across the KPIs that matter most.

-Content Boards, one of Dash Hudson’s most impactful features, was also included in the Stories refresh.
-Content Boards allow brands to group content based on campaign, media type, style, influencer, and more.
-This is critical as it empowers brands to understand which types of content tend to ladder up to goals—whether it be fun, lo-fi content, or more curated content.
+This is critical as it empowers brands to understand which types of content tend to ladder up to goals — whether it be fun, lo-fi content, or more curated content.
 Often, social marketers are tasked with answering ‘why’ they’re producing a particular type of creative content, and knowing exactly which content pillars impact your strategy empowers you to focus on the media that actually drives ROI — and make a case for producing it.

 Navigation on Instagram stories shows you how people are viewing your content and the actions they take — these actions include whether they click back, forward, 'next story', and exit.